osandov/osandov-linux/README.md

 `vm.py` is my VM management script.
 It fills a role similar to that of something like libvirt but is much simpler.

-VMs live in `~/linux/vm`.
-Each VM has its own directory containing all of its disk images and its configuration file.
+Each VM has its own directory under a top-level VM directory containing all of its disk images and its configuration file.

-`vm.py create` creates a new VM under `~/linux/vm`.
+`vm.py create` creates a new VM under the top-level VM directory.
 A few basic configuration options (CPUs, memory, disk size) can be given.
 The new VM only has a virtio-net NIC, a (blank) virtio-blk root disk, and a serial console.

 The configuration file for each VM is named `config.py`.
 It's a Python script which must define a `qemu_options` list and `kernel_cmdline` list.